Seneca-ICTOER/OPS345v2/docs/Labs/lab6.md

 ![Google Admin ToolBox](/img/google-admin-toolbox.png)

 4. Provided all of the above displayed the correct output, open a web browser and type **www.yourusername.mystudentproject.ca** (replace your username) in the URL bar of a web browser.
 This could be on your PC, or any device.
-You should see your website from Lab 3!
+You should see your website!
 If you don't, double check and make sure you see **http://** and not **https://**.

 Make sure you see the correct output from the previous commands indicating your DNS is working before proceeding to the next step.

 > Note: You can now login via SSH (from the command line) using your FQDN!
 >
-> Use the command **ssh ubuntu@www.username.mystudentproject.ca**
+> Use the command:
+> ```bash
+> ssh -i ops345.pem ubuntu@www.username.mystudentproject.ca
+> ```

 ## Preparing your system to generate and install an SSL certificate

+Now our website can be accessed by an easily human-readable URL.
+However we still have a problem.
+Our connection is not as secure as it could be because we are still using HTTP instead of HTTPS.
+Let's fix that now.

 Login to your **www** instance.
 You are going to install Certbot, which will automate configuring HTTPS using Let's Encrypt.